Deleting posts automatically in Mastodon after a certain time period

 • All posts shared by at least one account on your server

-• All accounts that at least one account on your server follows
+• All accounts that at have at least one follower on your server

-• All posts made by accounts that at least one account on your server follows
+• All posts made by accounts that have at least one follower on your server

-• All posts shared by an account that least one account on your server follows
+• All posts shared by accounts that have at least one follower on your server

-• All posts from groups which have at least one follower on your server
+• All posts from groups that have at least one follower on your server

 • All posts that have been searched for by their original page’s web address